Step 7.2: Add Dimensions to the Design-Set

 There are now 4 Element Rows in the Design-Set.

-Red-14-1b Select in Graphics - the Element-name (and Parent) of the Dimension or Parameter you select.
+Red-14-1b Select in Graphics - the Element-name (and Parent) that does not have a link to a Dimension or Parameter.

-Red-14-2 Padlock - in gray before you select an element - its use is explained later
+Red-14-2 Padlock - in gray before you select an element - we explain its use later

 Red-14-3 Property Value (units) - the value and units of the Dimension or Parameter you select.

-Red-14-4 Min-Max button - to limit the element value between a Minimum and Maximum
+Red-14-4 Min-Max button - to limit the element's value between a Minimum and Maximum

 The active Element-Row has a white-border around the Element-Row.